 Kings Seeds have been supplying top quality seeds to our members for over 15 years and have been growing fruit, flower and vegetables seeds for over 125 years.
-They supply the UKs best known brands and are the National Allotment Society’s official seed partner.
-Each packet comes with a no-quibble guarantee and Kings Seeds will offer free help and advice to all National Allotment Society members.
+As one of the country's leading seed wholesalers, Kings offer a no-quibble guarantee on all orders placed.
+They also offer free help and advice to all National Allotment Society members.
 No answering machines at Kings all calls are answered by real people during normal working hours.

 The Allotment and Leisure Gardener magazine